danielsreichenbach/docker-golang/README.md

 ## Features

-This container provides a plain Go 1.5/1.6 installation built from official release packages.
+This container provides a plain Go installation built from official release packages for version 1.5, 1.6 and 1.7.

 Both Go containers include the following version control systems to make `go get` happy: